 Whiteflies look like very tiny white moths.
 Like their close relatives aphids, they suck juices from tender plant leaves.

-Whiteflies are found year round in warm climates; in colder climates they are seen in the summer.
+Whiteflies are found year-round in warm climates; in colder climates, they are seen in the summer.
 They thrive where there is warm still air, in gardens, greenhouses, and even in homes.
 One species is called the greenhouse whitefly.

-The larvae of whiteflies are flattened, legless, translucent and about 1/30 of an inch in size.
+The larvae of whiteflies are flattened, legless, translucent, and about 1/30 of an inch in size.
 Whitefly eggs are gray or yellow and about the size of a pinpoint.
 Females lay eggs on the undersides of leaves; the eggs hatch in 2 days.
 Most whiteflies complete their life cycle in 20 to 30 days.
 There are numerous overlapping generations each year.

 Here is what you can do seasonally to control whiteflies:

-- Before planting: Plant small-flowered plants that attract lacewing and lady bug larvae; these larvae eat whiteflies.
+- Before planting: Plant small-flowered plants that attract lacewing and ladybug larvae; these larvae eat whiteflies.
 Inspect transplants at nurseries to make sure they are not infected.

 - While crops develop: Knock whiteflies from leaves with a heavy stream of water; do this 3 days in a row to destroy the adults and eggs.
 Catch whiteflies on yellow sticky traps—they are attracted to yellow.
 Vacuum adults from leaves.
 Spray whiteflies with insecticidal soap every 2 to 3 days for 2 weeks; soaps must contact the insects to be effective.
-Spray plants with a light horticultural oil; this will suffocate the insects.
+Spray plants with light horticultural oil; this will suffocate the insects.
 If all else fails, spray whiteflies with pyrethrum which will paralyze the pests on contact.

-- After harvest: Remove all plant debris from garden; remove infested plant material and dispose of or compost.
+- After harvest: Remove all plant debris from the garden; remove infested plant material and dispose of or compost.